OfficeDev/office-scripts-docs/docs/tutorials/excel-power-automate-returns.md

 ## Prepare the workbook

-1. Download the workbook <a href="on-call-rotation.xlsx">on-call-rotation.xlsx</a> to your OneDrive.
+1. Download the workbook [on-call-rotation.xlsx](on-call-rotation.xlsx) to your OneDrive.

 1. Open **on-call-rotation.xlsx** in Excel on the web.